A step-by-step introduction to crafting a great narrative

 The focus is always on the Main Character.

-”You put yourself in this position, not me” describes the no-win Situation Rick needs to be influenced by in Casablanca.
+”You put yourself in this position, not me” describes the no-win Universe Rick needs to be influenced by in Casablanca.
 Without seeing Ilsa in this position and seeing how she sacrificed herself for love, Rick would never have come up with a plan to help them escape the Nazis.
 He would never have put himself in his no-win situation.

 ”You’re a pain in the butt” is just the kind of obstinance a man in Tony Stark’s position needs to see in Captain America: Civil War.
 Witnessing your stubbornness reflected back from not one, but two different people–Steve Rodgers and Peter Parker–is a sure fire way to spark rapid personal growth within the Futurist.

-These Influence Characters are not characters–they’re points-of-view meant to challenge a personal point-of-view.
+These Obstacle Characters are not characters–they’re points-of-view meant to challenge a personal point-of-view.
 The I perspective is important in gauging the location of the You perspective, as is the You perspective in determining where I sits within a complete narrative.

 And the Main Character point-of-view is not reliant on who changes the most or which perspective develops to the greatest degree.
 Personal growth can shift to a different point-of-view, or it can entrench itself within the current perspective.

 Consider Braveheart and its two principal characters at odds over the future of their country.
-Which statement describes the Influence Character perspective: ”You can’t worm your way into the hearts of these men” or ”You can’t literally kill everyone who disagrees with you”?
+Which statement describes the Obstacle Character perspective: ”You can’t worm your way into the hearts of these men” or ”You can’t literally kill everyone who disagrees with you”?
 Are we witnessing Robert the Bruce’s attempt to influence William Wallace?
 Or does the film portray William Wallace’s impact on Robert the Bruce?
 The relationship appears balanced between the two.

 Now consider Braveheart not as an account of Scotland’s history, but rather as an account of a single human mind trying to solve a problem.
 Whose perspective do we maintain during the crucial moment of resolve–the moment where the internal and external perspectives of the mind collide?